Backendpapa-school/Operating-system-concept/Process/README.md

 3. The parent process is exiting because some OS does not allow child processes to remain, they get terminated alongside (cascading termination).

+The parent process might wait() for a child process exit() status code. these status code can be pased into the wait().
+The parent has to call wait() to release the child process from the process table, if no wait() is called by the parent, the child process becomes a zombie process for a while.
+A parent that terminated without invoking wait, leaves its child processes as orphan.
+The init or systemd becomes the parent of such processes.